 But Reine says there's a problem: Right now, there's only a few places where you can purchase and service gliders or their parts-for WHOI, a conglomerate known as Teledyne Technologies.
 That's created a bottleneck for scientists trying to get the instruments out to sea quickly.

-“It turns out our problems putting gliders in the water were not all technical things, like leaks," says Reine.
+"It turns out, our problems putting gliders in the water were not all technical things, like leaks," says Reine.
 "Some of them were logistical."

-There was a time when the building blocks of the WHOI glider were built solely in-house.
+There was a time when the building blocks of the WHOI glider were made solely in-house.
 Today, those parts are custom-made from outside vendors, making it difficult for Reine and his colleagues to make routine tweaks.
-Even minor changes to a vehicle’s sensors or hydraulic fittings could result in the OOI staff waiting at the back of a long queue, while Teledyne works hard to process their order and the service requests of other institutions.
+Even minor changes to a vehicle's sensors or hydraulic fittings could result in the OOI staff waiting at the back of a long queue, while Teledyne works hard to process their order and the service requests of other institutions.

-After sending their own vehicle in for repairs last month, an OOI team headed by engineer Peter Brickley was notified that the vehicle would not make it back to them in time for their research cruises to Alaska this summer.
+After sending their own vehicle in for repairs last month, an OOI team headed by engineer Peter Brickley was notified that the vehicle would not make it back to them in time for their research cruise to Alaska this summer.